aprial/AdVantage/README.md

 ## AdVantage
 ### Overview:
-*A data product that predicts the mobile ad revenue prior to receiving the ad from ad network.
-*Using Ad Vantage, mobile apps or ad exchanges can optimize revenue.
+*A data product that predicts the mobile ad revenue prior to receiving the ad from ad network./n *Using Ad Vantage, mobile apps or ad exchanges can optimize revenue.
 *Advertisers can better understand their targeting demographics, publisher content relevance and user behavior.
 ### Data: